Informfully/Documentation/docs/source/methods.rst

 **user.sendVerificationMail**

-* Sends a verification mail to the current user
+* Sends a verification email to the current user

 **user.surveys.reset**